Home Expeditions What to Expect on an Expedition Cruise

 The social heart of the ship

-The mud room — the dedicated boot and outerwear area where passengers kit up for landings and debrief on return — is a detail that sounds prosaic and functions as something else entirely.
+The mud room — the dedicated boot and outerwear area where passengers kit up for landings and debrief on return — sounds prosaic and functions as something else entirely.
 The ritual of pulling on rubber boots alongside fellow passengers before each landing, the conversation that happens as gear is stripped off on return, the shared state of cold and exhilaration — it is where the day’s community forms.
-Experienced expedition passengers consistently mention the mud room as an unexpected but genuine source of pleasure.
+Experienced expedition passengers consistently mention it as an unexpected but genuine source of pleasure.

 Most expedition operators offer a menu of optional activities bookable at or before embarkation.
-Each adds a dimension to the voyage that the standard programme cannot provide.
+Each adds a dimension the standard programme cannot provide.
+These fill quickly on popular departures — particularly kayaking and camping — and should be secured well before you board.

 Optional Activity